rafael-brandao/scalabuff-gradle-plugin/README.md

  8. Optional: If property  `failIfProtocNotDetected` is set to true, the plugin fails the build if it can't detect `protoc` command in the path;
  9. Optional: Set property `protocPath` to provide a configurable way to find `protoc` command.
 It defaults to `'protoc'`

-## Notes
+##Release Notes

+### 0.2.0
+- Changed implementation from scala to groovy
+- Implemented a post compile hook that embraces [scalabuff issue 80](https://github.com/SandroGrzicic/ScalaBuff/issues/80) and produces correct scala 2.11 code

+### 0.1.0
- - Current `scalabuff` version is  `1.3.8` ;
+ - Current `scalabuff` version is  `1.3.8`
- - Until [scalabuff issue 80](https://github.com/SandroGrzicic/ScalaBuff/issues/80) gets fixed, scala 2.11 generated code will not compile.
+ - Until [scalabuff issue 80](https://github.com/SandroGrzicic/ScalaBuff/issues/80) gets fixed, scala 2.11 generated code will not compile

 ## License